-The District sponsors an annual poster contest for all 3rd, 4th, 5th, middle school, and high school students attending schools in the District’s service area.
+The Virtual Poster Art Contest begins mid-January and is promoted to schools located within the District.
+This annual contest is for all 3rd, 4th, 5th, middle school, and high school students attending schools in the District’s service area.
+This year, the District has transitioned the contest virtually.
 Utilizing the theme “Water is Life,” the students are given the opportunity to demonstrate their artistic abilities while learning about the importance of water in our lives.

-How do I participate in the Poster Contest?
+How do I participate in the Virtual Poster Art Contest?

 What happens after the posters are submitted?

 The District’s Board of Directors judges the poster entries based on originality, color, complexity, and theme.
-The 1st, 2nd, 3rd, and 4th place winners are invited to an awards ceremony in May to receive special recognition.
+Student winners will be contacted by email, followed by an invite to attend to the Virtual Awards Ceremony in May to receive special recognition.

 The winning posters are displayed on the District’s web site for the following year, along with group photographs of the winners.